Divers Alert Network: Publications

 DAN publishes research results on a wide range of matters relating to diving safety and medicine and diving accident analysis, including annual reports on decompression illness and diving fatalities.
-Most are freely available on the internet, many of these at the Rubicon Research Repository.
+Many are freely available on the internet.

+The magazine "Alert Diver" is published by some of the regional branches, including the US, Europe, and Southern Africa, in paper and electronic formats.
+Although the different publications may occasionally reprint material from each other, they generally contain different content.
+Article topics generally include diving physiology, medicine, safety, and diving destinations.

 Conferences

 Rebreather Forum 3

 In May 2012, DAN along with the American Academy of Underwater Sciences and the Professional Association of Diving Instructors hosted the Rebreather Forum 3 (RF3) which was organised by Rosemary E Lunn.
 This three-day safety symposium was convened to address major issues surrounding rebreather technology, and its application in commercial, media, military, scientific, recreational and technical diving.
 Experts, manufactures, instructor trainers, training agencies and divers from all over the world discussed this technology and shared information.
 Associate Professor Simon J Mitchell chaired the final session at RF3 and, as a result, 16 key consensus statements were agreed and ratified by the global rebreather community.